32u2/simple-shop/NOTES/README.md

 - [x] copy local **.env** file to NOTES folder (it will later contain STRIPE sandbox creds)
 - [x] create Product model
 - [x] create ProductsController
-- [x] create Products and SingleProduct views + corresponding routes
+- [x] create product/cards and product/single views + corresponding routes

 Decision: use single Products controller rather than controller/view pairs, the auth is handled by route guard and layout, so there won't be confusion as to who can access what.

+- [x] create product/manage view + guarded route
+- [x] create product/create view + guarded route
+- [x] create product/update view + guarded route